KelyonOmega/ArcheRage-Unleashed-CryEngine-Fix/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# ArcheAge CryEngine System.cfg Installer
+# ArcheRage CryEngine System.cfg Installer

 This installer improves ArcheAge’s CryEngine performance and stability by adding missing or unused configuration entries to the system.cfg.